 Wildlife sanctuaries in India have been extremely successful in conserving the wildlife of India.
 They are the ideal place to witness the imposing beauty of the forests and their endless range of wildlife.

-Here is a list of top 10 wildlife sanctuaries in India:
+Here is a list of Some of The Best National Parks and Wildlife Sanctuaries in India:

 1. Corbett National Park, Uttarakhand

 Image Source: Megan Knight – Flickr

 Among all the national parks in India, the Corbett National Park is the oldest and one of the best among the top 10 national parks in India.
 It was established in 1936 to protect the imposing Bengal Tigers.
 Located at the foothills of the Himalayan range of Uttarakhand, Corbett National Park is one of the hot spots of the wildlife lovers.